 Zoom on the DuroMax XP5500HX

-In summary, the DuroMax XP5500HX is a portable generator especially useful for:
+In a nutshell, the DuroMax XP5500HX is a portable generator mostly geared towards:

 In the sections ahead, the power characteristics, availability of various outlets, the portability, and any additional features of the device shall be discussed, including its emission compliance information.

 Power & Run Time

 Thanks to its dual-fuel technology, the DuroMax XP5500HX delivers 120/240V and offers power and versatility.
 When gasoline-powered, it benefits from a running wattage of 4500W and a peak wattage of 5500W.
 When propane-powered, it has 4275 rated watts and 5225 peak watts.

 The generator features a conventional pull-start mechanism and also a convenient and easy-to-use electric starter (battery included).
 It is rated for a noise of 69 dBA (less noisy than an office).

 As for its running time, the XP5500HX, along with its 4 gallons fuel capacity, can run for around 8.9 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.45 GPH).
 If propane is used, it can operate for around 7.6 hours (on a 20 lbs tank - propane consumption around 0.62 GPH).